 Becoming a member again

-Any former Member may apply for re-admission in the manner prescribed for new applicants, and may be re-admitted only by resolution of the Executive Committee.
+Any former Member may apply for re-admission in the manner prescribed for new applicants, and may be re-admitted only by resolution of the Board.

-But, if a former Member’s membership was terminated following a disciplinary or dispute resolution process, the applicant may be re-admitted only by a resolution passed at a General Meeting on the recommendation of the Executive Committee.
+But, if a former Member’s membership was terminated following a disciplinary or dispute resolution process, the applicant may be re-admitted only by a resolution passed at a General Meeting on the recommendation of the Board.

 General meetings